mph-/lcapy/doc/networks.rst

    >>> from lcapy import random_network
    >>> net = random_network(num_resistors=4, num_capacitors=0, num_inductors=0, num_voltage_sources=2, kind='dc')

 This example generates a DC network with four resistors, two-voltage sources, and no capacitors or inductors.
 The `kind` argument can be `ac`, `dc`, or `transient`.
-The number of parallel connections can be specified with the `Nparallel` argument.
+The number of parallel connections can be specified with the `num_parallel` argument.